 Common Causes of Dizziness After Head Injury

 Each type of dizziness has a different cause, and therefore requires specialized treatment.
-Some various causes of dizziness after head injury include:
+Some common causes of dizziness after head injury include:

 - Migraines and other headaches after brain injury.